dell/omnia/docs/source/InstallationGuides/ConfiguringSwitches/ethernet-Z.rst

 -----------------------------------------

-* Edit the ``omnia/network/ethernet_zseries_input.yml`` file for all Z series PowerSwitches such as Z9332F-ON, Z9262-ON, Z9264F-ON Z. The default configuration is written for Z9264F-ON.
+* Edit the ``omnia/network/ethernet_zseries_input.yml`` file for all Z series PowerSwitches such as Z9332F-ON, Z9262-ON, Z9264F-ON and N3248TE-ON.
+The default configuration is written for Z9264F-ON.

 +------------------------------+-------------------------------------------------------------------------------------------------------------+-----------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Name                         | Default, accepted values                                                                                    | Required? | Purpose                                                                                                                                                                                                             |